sreguyal/4D_Room/README.md

 ### Regular 4D Shapes
 Currently, we've created visualizations of all six convex regular 4-polytopes -- the four-dimensional equivalent of the platonic solids -- under simple rotations in 2D.
 Put simply, we have all six "standard" 4D shapes projected into 2D, so you can view them on your computing device screen.

-Also, note that when we rotate a 4D object, we have to rotate about a plane, such as the XY-plane or the YW-plane (W is the 4<sup>th</sup> dimension.
+Also, note that when we rotate a 4D object, we have to rotate about a plane, such as the XY-plane or the YW-plane (W is the 4<sup>th</sup> dimension).
 For more on that, refer to the end of this section.
 And now, without further ado, here are the visuals created using `pygame` in our Jupyter Notebook!

 The six convex regular 4-polytopes are: